 Carry crates for shoppers to use while browsing

-Go the extra mile and give customers a crate they can put items in while browsing.
+Go the extra mile and give customers a crate or bag they can put items in while browsing.
 It encourages them to buy more!

 To wrap items, use old newspapers or ask your local publication for their “end rolls” which are blank.